infosupport/tech-survey/README.md

 docker run --name tech-survey -e "POSTGRES_USER=dummyusr" -e "POSTGRES_PASSWORD=dummypw" -e "POSTGRES_DB=tech-survey" -d -p 5432:5432 docker.io/postgres
 ```
 3. Make sure to also use that username and password inside of the `.env` file:
-`DATABASE_URL="postgresql://jarne:dummyusr@dummypw/tech-survey`
+`DATABASE_URL="postgresql://dummyusr:dummypw@localhost/tech-survey`
 4. Run the following commands to setup your db locally.
-For the `npm run db:seed` command you need a CSV file to populate the database.
+For the `npm run db:seed` command you need a CSV file in the root of your project inside an 'import' folder to populate the database.
 You can ask your co-worker for this CSV file, or skip this if you don't want any data.
+Also important to note here is that you don't want to execture the `npm run db:seed` command multiple times, this will initiate the seed again and duplicate all of the data.
+If you want to run the seed again, you'll need to start with an empty database.
 ```bash
 npm run db:generate
 npm run db:push
 npm run db:seed
 ```
-5. Now you should be ready to go! 🎉 You can check your local database by opening the studio of Primsa:
+5. Now you should be ready to go! 🎉 You can check your local database by opening the studio of Primsa.
+Here you should see that the database populated with questions, roles, etc.
 ```bash
 npm run db:studio
 ```